What is an elimination diet?

 Where does elimination diet therapy come from?

-In the 1980s and 1990s, it was suggested that autistic people might not digest food proteins very well, especially casein and gluten.
+Since the 1980s, it has been suggested that autistic people might not digest some food proteins very well, especially casein and gluten.

-Based on this theory, certain therapies were developed.
+Certain therapies were developed based on this theory.
 First were elimination diets.
-After some difficulties with these, digestive enzyme therapy was developed as an alternative treatment to help with protein digestion.
+After some difficulties with these, digestive enzyme therapy was developed as an alternative therapy to help with protein digestion.

-Supporters of this therapy believe that autism is caused by excess opioid activity in the brain, which is related to digestive problems with particular proteins in food.
-These people say that eliminating foods containing these proteins from the diet can reduce opioid activity in the brain, thus reducing the characteristics of autism.
+Supporters of elimination diet therapy believe that autism is caused by excess opioid activity in the brain, which is related to problems with digesting particular proteins in food.
+These people say that eliminating foods containing these proteins from the diet can reduce opioid activity in the brain, which will reduce the characteristics of autism.

 These ideas are not well supported by research.